udelcodes/udelcodes.github.io/cyber1.md

 ----

 Alice and Bob believe in you, and our desserts are counting on you.
 The first lesson they want to teach you is how to evaluate the security of a locking mechanism.
 If you're protecting important recipes you'll need a secure lock, but you can't just take someone's word for it.
-They hand you a credit card, a lock-picking kit, and some magnetic tape, you're going to learn just how secure doors really are (or aren't)!
+They hand you a credit card, a lock-picking kit, a hammer, and some sort of auto-lock pick.

+You're going to learn just how secure doors really are (or aren't)!

 ## To practice exercises, go to <a href="https://learnification.fun/" target="_blank">learnification.fun!</a>